-Table 4 TOE delivery types

 TOE Component Delivered Format Delivery Method Comment

 Hardware

 All derivatives as stated in chapter 1 Plain wafers, bare dies, complete modules, IC cases of any type (for example TSSOP28, VQFN32, VQFN40, CCS-modules, etc.), with or without antenna mounting, with or without inlay mounting, or in whatever package Postal transfer in cages or metal boxes All materials are delivered to distribution centres in locked cages or metal boxes.

-Firmware
+Firmv vare

-All - Stored on the delivered hardware.
+All - - Stored on the delivered hardware.

 Software

-All software libraries Precompiled object format code - L251 file type with ending ".lib" Secured download as zipped-file (1)
+All software libraries Precompiled object format code - L251 file type with ending ".lib" Secured download as zipped-file (1) -

 Guidance Documentation

-All User Guidance documents Personalized pdf Secured download (1) or on demand by encrypted email.
+All User Guidance documents Personalized pdf Secured download (1) or on demand by encrypted email. -